maryleemarks/pizzaParlor/README.md

 ## Description

-This webpage lets you select your custom pizza and tells you much it will cost by using javascript constructors and prototypes.
+This webpage lets you select your custom pizza and tells you much it will cost by using javaScript constructors and prototypes.

 ## Setup/Installation Requirements